bitmark-inc/docs/bitmark-references/bitmark-sdk/account.md

 phrase, err := acct.RecoveryPhrase(language.AmericanEnglish)
 ```

 The recovery phrase, which consists of 12 [mnemonic words](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), is superior for human interaction compared to the handling of seed.
 If you don't plan to custody user's private key, make sure you present the recovery phrase to your user.
-Currently English and traditional Chinese are supported.
+Currently English and traditional Chinese phrases are supported.

 ## Import an account